-We previously generated genotypes for 57 individuals from Arizona in 2018 (Sevchik et al., 176 2022).
-For the current analyses, we added genotypes for 37 individuals from Arizona and 35 177 individuals from California.
-In brief, we collected 150uL of blood from individual birds by 178 brachial or medial metatarsal venipuncture.
-Samples were centrifuged at 15x gravity for 10 179 minutes directly after collection to separate the serum from the cellular fraction.
-The serum 180 layer was removed and 600uL of lysis buffer was added to the remaining packed cells.
-Tubes 181 containing packed cells and lysis buffer were stored at room temperature for up to 5 years 182 before DNA extraction.
-The time gap between sampling and extraction could have reduced the 183 quality of the samples, as we observed that some samples had clotted.
-This potentially explains 184 the reduced SNP recovery rate for some of the samples (see below).
-DNA was extracted from 185 the samples using the DNeasy Blood and Tissue kit (Qiagen).
-Extracted DNA samples were 186 shipped with ice packs to the Cornell Lab of Ornithology for ddRAD sequencing in August 187 2023.
-The sequencing to generate single-nucleotide polymorphism (SNP; where at a given 188 position in the genome two different bases, alleles, can occur) genotypes was performed at the 189 Cornell University Lab of Ornithology.
-Fragments were digested with a combination of two 190 restriction enzymes (SbfI-HF and MspI), cleaned, size-selected, amplified using a low-cycle 191 PCR process, and pooled together for sequencing on an Illumina NextSeq500.
-192

-We performed the SNP processing and selection as in Thrasher et al. (2018), processing the samples from the two populations separately.
-For Arizona, we combined the genotypes of the individuals sequenced in 2018 with the genotypes sequenced in 2023 prior to the processing so that all individuals have the same set of alleles to compare for the relatedness estimation.
-Occurrences of rare alleles are likely to differ among the two separate populations, therefore combining the data from the two populations could potentially lead to ascertainment biases, where alleles that occur in the population with the larger sample but not in the population with the smaller sample are included as informative whereas alleles that occur only in the population with the smaller sample are excluded.
-This would bias the relatedness estimation in the smaller population because differences among individuals in this population would be lost.
-The re-processing means that, for those individuals already included in Sevchik et al. (2022), the genotypes, and the resulting pairwise relatedness estimates, are slightly different compared to those previously estimated.
-For both populations, loci were considered only if they were present in 95% of the samples (r) and had a minimum minor allele frequency of 0.05 (min maf).
+We previously generated genotypes for 57 individuals from Arizona in 2018 (Sevchik et al., 180 2022).
+For the current analyses, we added genotypes for 37 individuals from Arizona and 35 181 individuals from California.
+In brief, we collected 150uL of blood from individual birds by 182 brachial or medial metatarsal venipuncture.
+Samples were centrifuged at 15x gravity for 10 183 minutes directly after collection to separate the serum from the cellular fraction.
+The serum 184 layer was removed and 600uL of lysis buffer was added to the remaining packed cells.
+Tubes 185 containing packed cells and lysis buffer were stored at room temperature for up to 5 years 186 before DNA extraction.
+The time gap between sampling and extraction could have reduced the 187 quality of the samples, as we observed that some samples had clotted.
+This potentially explains 188 the reduced SNP recovery rate for one of the samples we had to exclude (see below).
+DNA was 189 extracted from the samples using the DNeasy Blood and Tissue kit (Qiagen).
+Extracted DNA 190 samples were shipped with ice packs to the Cornell Lab of Ornithology for ddRAD sequencing 191 in August 2023.
+The sequencing to generate single-nucleotide polymorphism (SNP; where at a 192 given position in the genome two different bases, alleles, can occur) genotypes was performed 193 at the Cornell University Lab of Ornithology.
+Fragments were digested with a combination of 194 two restriction enzymes (SbfI-HF and MspI), cleaned, size-selected, amplified using a low-cycle 195 PCR process, and pooled together for sequencing on an Illumina NextSeq500.
+196 where alleles that occur in the population with the larger sample but not in the population with the smaller sample are included as informative whereas alleles that occur only in the 204 population with the smaller sample are excluded.
+This would bias the relatedness estimation 205 in the smaller population because differences among individuals in this population would be 206 lost.
+The re-processing means that, for those individuals already included in Sevchik et al. 207 (2022), the genotypes, and the resulting pairwise relatedness estimates, are slightly different 208 compared to those previously estimated.
+For both populations, loci were considered only if 209 they were present in 95% of the samples (r) and had a minimum minor allele frequency of 0.05 210 (min maf).
+211